EggOrg/License/README.md

 Although the E E G license has not yet been officially approved, the license still may be allowed to use legally.

 This license was made from the MIT license and has the same style to it.

+Btw this is a funny thing I made in my free time lole!!!!!!!!